risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v0.2.0 (2025-**-**):
-    - Change the control numbers
+    - Change the control numbers of Control Changes
+    - Simplify the meanings of the values of Control Changes
     - Improve documentation
     - Tested with Arduino-Pico version 4.4.2
 - v0.1.0 (2025-01-19):